In this article

 4. Have the travel manager keep a database of travel providers

-One of the best features of a managed travel program is that the numbers you need to calculate travel ROI and spending behaviors are all available in one place.
+One of the best features of a managed travel program is that the numbers you need to calculate travel ROI and analyze spending behaviors are all available in one place.
 Review these carefully and frequently to find ways to cut costs and improve the company’s bottom line.
 Managed travel should save you money, increasing profitability.

 6. Use reporting and analytics to plan ahead